-Languages and ESL
+Languages and EAL

 Narrabundah College is very proud of its Languages program.
 We offer the following nine courses:

 - Chinese (T/A)

 - German (T/A)